popfido/tutorial_lagou/README.md

 Downloading of the materials is highly recommended by using git.
 Once git is installed, you can clone the material in this tutorial by using the git address shown above:

-    git clone git://github.com/popfido/tutorial_lagou
+    $ git clone git://github.com/popfido/tutorial_lagou

 If you can't or don't want to install git, there is a link above to download the contents of this repository as a zip file.
-Further changes would be making since I may have new idea on its form.
+Further changes would be making since I may have new idea on its content.

 ## Reference
 This tutorial is partially referred from [sklearn-tutorial, PyCon 2015](https://github.com/jakevdp/sklearn_pycon2015)